 Attraction Type: Historic Church

-Location: Great Brington is immediately west of Althorp Park, 5 miles north west of Northampton
+Location: Great Brington is immediately west of Althorp Park, five miles north-west of Northampton

 Website: Great Brington